sswam/allemande/doc/intro.md

 If you'd like to support us, you can [become a patron](https://www.patreon.com/allychat).

-We're currently experimenting with **turning off image gen in private rooms** for free users, for various reasons.
+At the moment, we're **turning off image gen in private rooms** for new free users for [various reasons](/whypublic).
 Don't be shy, come out and try making pictures in public!
 You can make your own rooms in public too.
-If you have questions or don't like this change, please let Sam know.
+After we get to know you a bit, we'll enable private image gen.

 ## Getting Started